SpectrrT/LLM_router_interview/README.md

 4. Add tests if applicable
 5. Submit a pull request

+Thank you and have fun with the AI!

 ## License

 This project is licensed under the MIT License.